Children will need two appointments before referral to new gender services

 The figures, obtained in a Freedom Of Information (FOI) request by the PA news agency, showed an average waiting time of 100 weeks and that the youngest person on the list was under the age of five.

+Health Secretary Wes Streeting has branded the waiting times “unacceptable”, acknowledging the “enormous distress” they can cause.

-The new services will have no minimum age requirement, in order to ensure that parents of very young children are given support through NHS services where necessary.
+The new services will have no minimum age requirement, in order to ensure that parents of very young children are given support through the NHS where necessary.

 Dr Hilary Cass said she is “pleased” that NHSE is planning to “fully implement” her recommendations but warned that the process ahead is likely to be “challenging”.